Development

 newgrp docker

-Optionally, to build the development Docker container, run from the repo root:
+To build the development Docker container, run from the repo root:

 docker compose -f docker/docker-compose.yml run --build obelisk